-John C. Goodchild, III is co-leader of the firm’s bankruptcy & restructuring practice.
-His litigation practice focuses on restructuring and distressed situations.
+John C. Goodchild, III is the leader of the firm’s bankruptcy & restructuring practice.
+He is an experienced trial lawyer focusing on disputes in bankruptcy cases, civil actions arising from or related to restructuring and financial distress, and multi-jurisdictional matters arising from alleged fraud or misconduct.
 He represents creditors, investors, fiduciaries, professionals, and institutional trustees in actions relating to insolvency, especially in matters concerning alleged breach of duty.
 John regularly represents plan sponsors and health and welfare plans in connection with employee benefits matters relating to distressed situations.
-He also counsels and represents financial institutions with regard to consumer-facing practices relating to default and collections.

 John is co-founder and lead coordinator of the Morgan Lewis Trial Academy, an intensive weeklong trial training program for the firm’s most senior associates.
 He serves as the Chair of the firm's Fiduciary Review Committee.
 As an adjunct faculty member of the Villanova University School of Law, he teaches a course on "Computer Applications in Litigation."

 Represents, as coordinating counsel, an investment adviser and numerous limited partners in connection with the collapse and liquidation proceedings of Abraaj Holdings and Abraaj Investment Management Limited.